 As with marijuana and hemp, there is often confusion about the difference between CBD. vs hemp oil.
 CBD oil is made from the leaves, flowers, and stalks of a hemp plant, while hemp oil is made from the seeds of the plant.

 CBD stands for cannabidiol, which is one of the chemical compounds of both the hemp and marijuana plant.
-This compound won’t get you high like THC, but it does offer many medicinal benefits.
+This compound won’t get you high like THC.
 Hemp oil does not contain any CBD since CBD is not found in the seeds of the hemp plant.

 CBD is usually much more expensive than hemp oil.
 In fact, some manufacturers call their hemp oil “CBD oil” to mislead customers into believing they are getting a more premium product.
 To know if you’re purchasing CBD oil, look for products with ingredients including full-spectrum hemp extract or cannabidiol.
 Hemp seed oil will only contain cannabis sativa seed oil in the ingredient list.